zruncho3d/DuelingZero/README.md

 Whether building a fast race car or a fast printer, physics can't be ignored.

-You can mitigate the moving mass somewhat, by using lighter toolhead, typically with a remote Bowden extruder, but Bowden extruders introduce their own tuning challenges.
+You can mitigate the moving mass somewhat, by using a lighter toolhead, typically with a remote Bowden extruder, but Bowden extruders introduce their own tuning challenges.

-With Dual Gantry, you get a no-mass-added, no-downsides gantry for the common case of single-extruder prints.
+**With Dual Gantry, you get a no-mass-added, no-downsides gantry for the common case of single-extruder prints.**

 There’s no hit to max acceleration or any potential ringing issues from dragging around a heavy second toolhead on a longer rail all the time, like on an IDEX.

-This motion concept fits within a broader space of 3D printer types that support multiple extrusion, where the number of toolheads, hotends, and extruders vary...
-1, 2, or N for each of these:
+This motion concept fits within a broader space of 3D printer types that support multiple extrusion, where the number of toolheads, hotends, and extruders vary:

 ![alt_text](Diagrams/landscape_of_multiple_extruders.png)

 Take a look.
-This diagram is not comprehensive, but gives a sense for the depth of the design space.
+This diagram is not comprehensive, but gives a sense for the depth of the design space, and especially, the rarity of everything not on the far left side (typical single-extruder printer).
+For some points in the design space, there's only one commercial example!

+Please file an issue if you know of any significant omissions.

 ### What’s the catch?

 If it sounds too good to be true... it probably is.

 You don't have to design it (anymore), but you still need to build it, which is roughly twice the work of a typical printer.
-Compared to a typical single-extrusion, single-toolhead 3D printer, there are added cost, complexity, and alignment challenges, many of which are identical to IDEX.
+Compared to the usual single-extrusion, single-toolhead 3D printer, there are added cost, complexity, and alignment challenges.
+Many are identical to IDEX.

 **But the main reason you’ve probably never seen a Dual Gantry 3D printer: firmware support.**